peterhry/peterhrynkow.com/resume.md

 Responsibilities:
 - Prepared technical design documentation for new and existing features
-- Designed and built a web-based chat client application using **Firebase**
+- Designed and built a web-based chat client using **React** and **Firebase**
+- Led the front-end development team in delivering high-quality code each sprint
 -